thoom/gulp/README.md

 ## payload

 You can use either JSON or YAML as a payload to a posted endpoint.
-Some advantages include being able to have comments and not requiring superfluous usage of curly braces and quotation marks.
+Some advantages to using YAML instead of JSON include being able to have comments and not requiring superfluous usage of curly braces and quotation marks.

 The command to post data: `gulp -m POST https://api.ex.io/message < postData.yml`